How to find the domain and range of a parabola?

 We need to make sure that en-points are excluded from the domain and range of the function.

-Parabolic function: A parabolic function is simply one of the families of curves, like ellipse, hyperbola, etc. For any parabolic function, we'll see a common shape as a "U" shaped pattern.
+Parabolic function: A parabolic function is simply one of the families of curves, like ellipse, hyperbola, etc that belong to the conic sections.
+For any parabolic function, we'll see a common shape like a "U" shaped pattern.

 "Standard Parabola "